 Feeding Your Four-Legged Friend

 It’s commonly joked that teenage boys can eat someone out of house and home, but a large breed of dog can often seem like a bottomless pit of hunger.
-Luckily, most dog food is perfectly fine and despite the hype, you don’t have to always purchase premium dog food to keep your pet healthy.
+Most dog food are fine, however, you should always do your research and purchase the healthiest food for your canine family member, even if it costs a premium.
 In a 2010 article from the New York Times, the author looks at different types of dog food, both premium and non-premium, and demonstrated that the first five ingredients were all essentially the same.
 This is because pet food must meet certain guidelines before it can be sold.
 The primary difference between the two types of pet food is that regular food uses more grains and poultry, meat, and fish byproducts as filler.

 That’s not to say you should let your guard down.
 There have been multiple dog food recalls, including seven in 2017 so far, because of issues with the contents of the food.
 One recall (from a brand-name pet store, no less) was because some of the food contained bits of metal.

 Regular dog food is sometimes called “nutrition food.”
 A serving of the pellets should contain all the nutrients a dog needs to stay healthy and able, provided they’re on a proper diet.
 Premium dog food contains the same nutrients, but the source of those nutrients tends to be different.
 Some premium dog food is billed as all natural with no synthetic chemicals.
 Feeding your pooch with regular food will run you around $120 per year, while a premium-only diet can be as high as $500.
 Some dogs will require specific diets as a result of health problems, which can increase the food cost for the year.